FarazRohaila/FarazRohaila/README.md

 I am always open to collaboration and new opportunities.
 Feel free to reach out if you have any questions, suggestions, or if you're interested in working together.

-- Want to know more about me: [Website](https://www.farazrohaila.com)
+- Want to know more about me: [Visit Website](https://www.farazrohaila.com)
 - Connect with me on LinkedIn: [Faraz Rohaila](www.linkedin.com/in/faraz-h-rohaila)
 - Contact me using my e-mail: [farazrohaila](farazrohaila@gmail.com)